irmen/bouldercaves/README.md

    ``oggdec`` tool installed as well (usually available as part of the ``vorbis-tools`` package)
 1. type ``python3 startgame.py``  or just execute the python zip app ``*.pyz`` file if you downloaded that.
 If ``python3`` doesn't work just try ``python`` instead.

-You can skip installing the sound related libraries if you run the game with sounds disabled.
-This is a command line option.